BitcoinDesign/Guide/guide/payments/contacts.md

 - Choosing a contact to send bitcoin to
 - Assigning a contact to a generated payment request
-- Browsing the wallet payment history (contacts help identify payments)
+- Browsing the wallet payment history
 - Organizing contacts (merging duplicates, deletion, etc)

 </div>